ansible/ansible/docsite/rst/become.rst

 that only allow reading by the user and root.

 The problem occurs when the ``become_user`` is an unprivileged user.
-Ansible 2.0.x and below make the module file world readable in this case as the module file is written as the user that Ansible connects as but the file needs to be readable by the user Ansible is set to ``become``.
+Ansible 2.0.x and below make the module file world readable in this case, as the module file is written as the user that Ansible connects as, but the file needs to be readable by the user Ansible is set to ``become``.

 .. note:: In Ansible 2.1, this window is further narrowed: If the connection
-    is made as a privileged user (root) then Ansible 2.1 and above will use chown to set the file's owner to the unprivileged user being switched to.
+    is made as a privileged user (root), then Ansible 2.1 and above will use chown to set the file's owner to the unprivileged user being switched to.
     This means both the user making the connection and the user being switched to via ``become`` must be unprivileged in order to trigger this problem.

-If any of the parameters passed to the module are sensitive in nature then those pieces of data are located in a world readable module file for the duration of the Ansible module execution.
-Once the module is done executing Ansible will delete the temporary file.
+If any of the parameters passed to the module are sensitive in nature, then those pieces of data are located in a world readable module file for the duration of the Ansible module execution.
+Once the module is done executing, Ansible will delete the temporary file.
 If you trust the client machines then there's no problem here.
 If you do not trust the client machines then this is a potential danger.